Data Breach

 If you were affected by the data breach, your sensitive personally identifiable information may have been exposed, and you may be eligible for compensation.

-About VITAS Hospice Services, LLC
+About VITAS Hospice Services

-VITAS Hospice Services, LLC is a subsidiary of VITAS Healthcare Corp., which operates as the largest single-source provider of end-of-life care in the United States.
+VITAS Hospice Services is a subsidiary of VITAS Healthcare Corp., which operates as the largest single-source provider of end-of-life care in the United States.
 The company’s main headquarters is in Miami, Fla., and it serves patients and families across 15 states and the District of Columbia through 58 hospice programs.

-VITAS Hospice Services, LLC employs more than 12,000 professionals and serves an average daily census of over 22,000 patients.
+VITAS Hospice Services employs more than 12,000 professionals and serves an average daily census of over 22,000 patients.
 The organization delivers a range of hospice and palliative care services, including routine and inpatient care, 24/7 telecare support, and medical equipment delivery.
 Each patient is supported by an interdisciplinary care team that may include physicians, nurses, aides, social workers, chaplains, volunteers and bereavement specialists.

 What Happened?